-The global and continuous operation of the modern geodetic methods affords high-quality measurements.
-With these current geodetic methods, there is probability of achieving a high accuracy detection of coseismic deformations such as displacement, strain, geoid, and gravity changes.
-Such geophysical-geodetic information is relatively valuable for investigating seismic mechanisms, seismic fault inversion, Earth structure, and so on [25].
-These observations combined with the conventional measurements based on seismological and/or geological techniques can be analysed further for studying the properties of earthquakes, and the Earth's inner structure, etc., which forms a specific concept of seismological geodesy.
-The following subsections are focused on GNSS, InSAR/DInSAR, and gravimetry.
+The international and constant operation of the modern geodetic methods affords high-quality measurements.
+Modern geodetic methods offer the probability of achieving a high accuracy in detecting coseismic deformations such as displacement, strain, geoid, and gravity changes.
+Such geophysical-geodetic information is relatively valuable for investigating seismic mechanisms, seismic fault inversion, and Earth structure [25].
+These observations joined with the conventional measurements based on seismological or geological methods can be analysed further for studying the properties of earthquakes, and the Earth's inner structure, etc., which forms a specific concept of seismological geodesy.

-2.1 GLOBAL NAVIGATION SATELLITE SYSTEMS
+2.1.
+GLOBAL NAVIGATION SATELLITE SYSTEMS

 Global Navigation Satellite Systems (GNSS) for world's navigation and positioning emerged in 1960s.
-Using radio waves as carriers of signals, this system utilizes observed signal travel times to generate distance between satellites and ground receivers [3,26].
+Using radio waves as carriers of signals, it utilizes observed signal travel times to generate distance between satellites and ground receivers [3,26].
 With the satellite's orbits and known time, the positions (coordinates) of terrestrial stations can be computed with a certain terrestrial reference system.
-GNSS is a motion displacement system that is capable of measuring at the longest periods down to the stationary offset at 0 Hz [27].
-Nowadays, the GNSS tropospheric and ionospheric delays can be collected through ground-based GNSS networks and space-borne GNSS Radio Occultation [28,29].
+GNSS is a motion displacement system that is capable of measuring at the longest periods to the stationary offset at 0 Hz [27].
+Nowadays, the GNSS tropospheric and ionospheric delays are improved using ground-based GNSS grids and space-borne GNSS Radio Occultation [28,29].

-GNSS-based measurements have proven to be of great importance in geophysical investigations as a geodetic method for decades [30].
+GNSS-based measurements have proven to be of great importance in geophysical investigations as a geodetic method [30].
 It has significantly influenced the technique of conducting a high-accuracy crustal deformation study.
 Since the 2004 Sumatra incidence, several GNSS-based approaches have been developed and enhanced to quantify source characteristics for earthquake and tsunami early warning in real-time (e.g., [31-33]).
-These studies and many others indicate that GNSS affords accurate position time series used to determine space tectonics velocities and/or other earthquake related displacements [24].
-Specifically, Ji et al. [34] showed the prospect of dynamic and fixed displacements from high-rate GNSS by deducing the finite fault slip account of the 2003 San Simeon earthquake

-(Mw 6.5) in USA.
+These studies and many others indicate that GNSS affords accurate position time series used to determine space tectonics velocities and other earthquake related displacements [24].
+Specifically, Ji et al. [34] showed the prospect of dynamic and fixed displacements from high-rate GNSS by deducing the finite fault slip account of the 2003 San Simeon earthquake (Mw 6.5) in USA.
 Emore et al. [35] used inversion approach to recover seismic displacements in the 2003 Mw 8.3 Tokachi-Oki earthquake.
 This technique concurrently estimated the ground displacement from accelerometer data and GPS.
 Also, Feng et al. [36] employed uninterrupted GPS measurement from 24 stations for studying instant dynamic characteristics of micro displacement before the study of Mw 6.4 Menyuan (in China) earthquake of 2016.
-The study demonstrated that prior to the event; the horizontal undulatory movements were more than the mean level in the series data, which signify the disturbance feature of regional stress.
+The study demonstrated that prior to the event; the horizontal undulatory movements were more than the mean level in the series data, signifying the disturbance feature of regional stress.

-2.2 SATELLITE REMOTE SENSING
+2.2.
+SATELLITE REMOTE SENSING

 Remote sensing is fast becoming the most valuable means for conducting different kinds of observations.
-The reason for this is that it has a high capacity for spotting the spatiotemporal modification of Earth's features [37].
+The reason for this is its high capacity for spotting the spatiotemporal modification of Earth's features [37].
 Remote sensing technology is used to capture Earth's information by employing airborne and space-borne sensors [38].
 In other words, it consists of collection and interpretation of the target's information without any form of physical contact with the target.
-Remote sensing application has advanced into a hotspot in earthquake monitoring and forecasting research [39-41].
+Remote sensing application has advanced into an essential area in earthquake monitoring and forecasting research [39-41].
 Satellite-based assessment affords a realistic means of large scale precise and continuous observation of the Earth.
-For instance, techniques such as InSAR/DInSAR are useful in mapping and evaluating landslide in the post-seismic incident.
+For instance, techniques such as InSAR/DInSAR are useful in mapping and evaluating landslide in the post-seismic event.
 It allows advances in recognizing, mapping, and estimating surface distortion processes at various scales.
 Moreover, data obtained from InSAR are used to observe sub-aerial coseismic ground displacements from the earthquake at very high-spatial resolutions.